 Entry to a UK University

-The main reasons these students go to the UK is the courses are shorter, the reputation of UK universities is highly prized and the cost*: anyone resident in the Cayman Islands for three years prior to applying to a UK university is eligible for ‘home fees’, which means that the tuition fees are a fixed £9,250 per year.
-For more information on the rules around home fees see www.ukcisa.org.uk.
-If you want to go to a UK university but don't qualify for home fees, then overseas student fees range from £15,500-£35,000 per year depending on the subject you choose to study.
-With board and lodging, food, flights, books and extras on top, the all-inclusive cost of going to a UK university is in the region of £20,000/US$28,000 per year.
-The US equivalent is US$30,000-$80,000 per year for tuition alone.
-Cayman Government scholarship funding for Caymanian students wanting to attend UK universities has been raised to CI$30,000 per year as of the 2022/23 academic year.
+About 80% of students who go through the British system in Cayman (Cayman Prep and St. Ignatius) go on to UK universities.
+The remainder go to US or Canadian universities, and a small percentage go to a local Cayman university.
+The main reasons students go to the UK are: the courses are shorter, the reputation of UK universities is highly prized and the cost*–anyone resident in the Cayman Islands for three years prior to applying to a UK university is eligible for ‘home fees’, which means that the tuition fees are a fixed £9,250 per year.
+For more information on the rules around home fees, see www.ukcisa.org.uk.
+With board and lodging, food, flights, books and extras on top, the all-inclusive cost of going to a UK university is in the region of £20,000 or US$28,000 per year.
+The US equivalent is US$30,000 to $90,000 per year for tuition alone, the higher fees being at an Ivy League university.
+Cayman Government scholarship funding for Caymanian students wanting to attend UK universities is CI$30,000 per year for undergraduate studies and CI$35,000 per year for overseas postgraduate studies for the 2024/25 academic year.
+If you want to go to a UK university but don't qualify for home fees, then overseas student fees range from £10,000-£38,000 per year, depending on the subject you choose to study.

-There is also a lot of movement between countries now as many North American universities have partnerships with UK universities and offer a ‘Study Abroad’ term or year.
+There is now also a lot of movement between countries as many North American universities have partnerships with UK universities and offer a ‘Study Abroad’ term or year.
 This is a nice compromise for those students who really don’t know which country they want to study in!

-*As part of the 2022/23 Cayman scholarship process students who apply for funding to take A Levels either in Cayman or overseas are now required to sign a declaration that they intend to study at a tertiary institution in a Commonwealth country (e.g. the UK, Canada, Jamaica, Trinidad and Tobago and Barbados).
+*As part of the 2024/25 Cayman scholarship process, students who apply for funding to take A Levels either in Cayman or overseas are now required to sign a declaration that they intend to study at a tertiary institution in a Commonwealth country (e.g. the UK, Canada, Jamaica, Trinidad and Tobago and Barbados).
 Pursuing further studies outside of the Commonwealth may limit their ability to obtain subsequent scholarship funding.

 UCAS

-If this happens, Cayman schools will speak on the student’s behalf and explain to the university that under this guideline and this law the student does qualify for home fees.
+For those students who have done SATs, APs or the IB, UK ENIC (www.ecctis.com) is the UK’s national agency for the recognition and comparison of international qualifications.
+The deadline for UCAS applications is October 15th for Oxbridge and January 29th for all other universities.
+It is very important that Cayman students do not leave their application until the deadline of January 29th.
+The reason being that many universities come back with the ‘you have been assessed as an overseas student for fees purposes’, which will then trigger a fee appeal.
+If this happens, Cayman schools will speak on the student’s behalf and explain to the university that under this guideline and this law, the student does qualify for home fees.
 Students can also send a short email explaining.
 Although there have been a few close calls, schools in Cayman have never lost a fee appeal.
 However, if you leave the application until January and there is a problem, then places may have already been offered and accepted by other students.
-For more information about home or overseas fees visit www.ukcisa.org.uk and read the guidelines very carefully.
+For more information about home or overseas fees, visit www.ukcisa.org.uk and read the guidelines very carefully.

 The 'Gap' Year